-The following Board members belonged to the Compensation Committee as of March 12, 2015:
+The following Board members belonged to the Compensation Committee as of March 9, 2016:

 - Paul Ehrnrooth (Chairman)

 - Inka Mero

 - Peter Sjölander

-- Karsten Slotte

-All the members of the Compensation Committee are independent of the Company and majority is also independent of the Company's significant shareholders.
-The Compensation Committee convened five times in 2015 and the attendance of members at meetings was 100%.
-In 2015, the Compensation Committee discussed the Company's compensation framework and bonus structure.
+All the members of the Compensation Committee are independent of the Company and the majority of them are also independent of the Company's significant shareholders.
+The Compensation Committee convened five times in 2016 and the attendance of members at meetings was 100%.
+In 2016, the Compensation Committee discussed the Company's compensation framework and bonus structure.